Mental Health and Wellbeing

 At St. John’s, we are committed to supporting the emotional health and wellbeing of our pupils and staff.
 We know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.

-We have three Mental Health First Aiders in school: Mrs Helen Findlay, Mrs Suzanne Lister and Mrs Debra Brooke.
+We have two Mental Health First Aiders in school: Mrs Helen Findlay and Mrs Anna Hoile.

 At our school we:

 - help children to understand their emotions and feelings better

 - help children feel comfortable sharing any concerns or worries

 - help children socially to form and maintain relationships

 - promote self-esteem and ensure children know that they count